jeah-z/Aqueous-solubility-prediction-with-GCN/README.md

   publisher={Royal Sossciety of Chemistry}
 }

 For the training & test errors presented in the publication, we need to claim that, for Delaney and Huuskonen data sets, the validation errors were 0.27 and 0.23, respectively; and these results can be reproduced via the provided code and original data sets.
-It is also alternative for users to incorporate the validation data in their training, thus the corresponding errors can be further reduced to 0.05 and 0.06, respectively. sss
+It is also alternative for users to incorporate the validation data in their training, thus the corresponding errors can be further reduced to 0.05 and 0.06, respectively.

 # Aqueous-solubility-prediction-with-GCN